turbot/steampipe-plugin-kubernetes/README.md

     - `Spec` and `status` should be expanded into individual columns, not included as a giant JSON column
         - do not prefix with with `spec_` and `status_` ?

-    - Omit the TypeMeta columns?
+    - Why are the TypeMeta columns?
 They're always missing??

 - Auth / creds / Scope: